 - Consider whether the objectives are clear and the precise nature of the hypothesis being considered.

-- Funding: drugs companies might seek to publish studies that show their product in a favorable light, but ignore negative studies.
+- Funding: drug companies might seek to publish studies that show their product in a favorable light, but ignore negative studies.

 - Conflict of interest: consider whether the authenticity of the research can be relied upon.